emilyselwood/RaspberryTelescope/README.md

     * /summary - returns the summary information from the camera.
 This can be useful for debugging whats going on.
     * /settings - returns a JSON feed of the settings currently in the camera.
     * /setsetting - takes a key and value and updates a setting on the camera.
+    * /listimages - returns a json file listing of all the images in the webRoot/img folder.
+Does not return hidden files.
+Result is inode ordered.
+Sort client side.
 * telescopecamera.c / .h contains all the code for interfacing with the camera.
 * stringutils.c / .h some string helper functions.
+* fileutils.c /.h code for dealing with the file system.
 * mongoose.c / .h all the code for the mongoose web server.

 The /capture service takes several query parameters: